chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-turbulent-taylor-couette/3d-turbulent-taylor-couette.rst

 Forces
 ~~~~~~

-The ``forces`` subsection controls the postprocessing of the torque and the forces acting on the boundaries of the domain :
+The ``forces`` subsection controls the postprocessing of the torque and the forces acting on the boundaries of the domain:

 .. code-block:: text